Tstrebe2/umich-mads-capstone-project/README.md

 ## General Information
 - Authors are Austin Geary, Tim Strebel, and Will Dougall.
 - This project was conducted as the Captsone Project for the Masters in Applied Data Science (MADS) program in the School of Information at University of Michigan.
-- We attempted to create a CNN model that would perform at a level sufficient for Radiology departments in clinical settings to use to determine the presence of absence of pneumonia in patient lungs.
+- We attempted to create a CNN model that would perform at a level sufficient for Radiology departments in clinical settings to use to determine the presence or absence of pneumonia in patient lungs.
 - The reason for this undertaking is that skilled radiologists are in short supply and are often over-worked.
-AI can relieve the workload of human radiologists as well as accelerate process of providing test results to physicians.
+AI can relieve the workload of human radiologists as well as accelerate the process of providing test results to physicians.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->